teamycloud/remote-docker-agent/pkg/mtls-proxy/README.md

 When a client connects to the proxy:

-1. Client establishes mTLS connection with valid certificate
+1. Client establishes mTLS connection with SNI hostname in format: `<connect_id>.connect.tinyscale.com`
-2. Client sends `<connect_id>\n` as the first message
+   - Example: `abcdefg.connect.tinyscale.com` extracts `abcdefg` as connectID
+2. Client provides valid certificate with SPIFFE URI in SAN
 3. Proxy validates certificate and extracts user identity
+4. Proxy extracts connectID from SNI hostname
-4. Proxy queries database for authorization and routing
+5. Proxy queries database for authorization and routing
-5. If authorized, proxy responds with `OK\n` and establishes backend connection
+6. If authorized, proxy establishes backend connection and proxies data
-6. If not authorized, proxy responds with `ERROR: <message>\n` and closes connection
+7. If not authorized, proxy closes connection

 ### Example Client Code